soapboxsys/ombuds-site/_includes/spec/bulletin.md

 Status of this Document
 -----------------------

-This document has been reviewed and is finalized for implementation.
+This document has been implemented as of [v0.3.0 of ombfullnode](https://github.com/soapboxsys/ombfullnode/releases/tag/BETA_0_3_0).
+The actual logic that handles encoding lies in [ombudslib](https://github.com/soapboxsys/ombudslib).

-Nick -- Jan 14, 2015
+Nick -- Feb 22, 2016

 Contents